-Illness and Misadventure Summary Process
+Illness / Misadventure Process

-If you are in Year 11 or Year 12 and are absent due to illness or misadventure on the day an assessment task is scheduled or due, follow and complete this process within 5 school days of the due date of the assessment task.
+If you are in Year 11 or Year 12 and are absent due to illness or misadventure on the day an assessment task is scheduled or due, follow and complete this process within 5 school days of the due date of the assessment task, or by the first day of return to school.
+Whichever occurs earlier applies.
 This process is mandatory for Year 11 and Year 12 students.

-•Phone call: You or your parents/carers should notify the Head Teacher of the relevant subject on the day of the missed assessment task by making a phone call to the school on (02) 9498-3722.
-You can also leave a detailed voicemail message and/or send an email explaining your absence.
-Download, print and complete the Illness/Misadventure Application on the same day as the missed task: Print the Illness/Misadventure Application from the Killara High School website by clicking on Home > About our school > Rules and policies > Assessment Policy and then selecting the Illness/Misadventure Application file.
-Alternatively, you can find this application on Compass by clicking on the Community (two people) icon > School Documentation > Assessment Policy > Illness/Misadventure.
+Contact the school: You or your parents/carers must contact the school on the day of the missed assessment task.
+Send an email to the school with your name, course, assessment task description and indicate that you are applying for an illness/misadventure consideration.
+Here is our school's email address: killara-h.school@det.nsw.edu.au Complete the Illness/Misadventure application on the same day as the missed task.
+Access the Illness/Misadventure application from the Killara High School website by clicking on Learning > Assessment and Reporting > Assessment Policy > and then select the Illness/Misadventure application file.
 Take this form to the relevant professional authority to complete all relevant sections of the application on the same day of your missed assessment task.
-The application consists of three pages. • Attach Evidence: You must attach evidence that covers the day of the assessment task and all other absences until the task is completed.
-Pay close attention to all instructions on the three pages of the Illness/Misadventure Application.
-Submitting incomplete forms will jeopardise the application's success. •Return to school with completed application: You must attend school on the first day not covered by independent evidence.
-Present the completed Illness/Misadventure Application, with supporting evidence, to the Head Teacher of that course within 5 school days of the due date of the assessment task or on the first day of your return to school before 3pm (if not within 5 school days).
+The application consists of three pages.
+Attach Evidence.
+You must attach evidence that covers the day of the assessment task and all other absences until the task is compléted.
+Pay close attention to all instructions on the three pages of the Illness/Misadventure application.
+Submitting incomplete forms will jeopardise the application's success.
+Email the completed application to killara-h.school@det.nswedu.au.
+Email the completed Illness/Misadventure application, with supporting evidence, to the school email address within 5 school days of the due date of the assessment task or on the first day of your return to school before 3 pm.
+Whichever occurs earlier applies.
+Students must be prepared to complete any missed assessment from their first day of return to school.
+Therefore, students must contact their classroom teacher on the first day of return to school and arrange a date and time for the assessment to be completed.
+All assessments must be completed by the student to address course requirements.